mate-h/blender-envmap/README.md

 - Name: The name of the environment map file.
 - Output: The output directory for the environment map files.
 - Blend File: The path to the Blender file to use for baking the environment map.
+- Tonemap/No Tonemap: Whether to tonemap the environment map before filtering (the result is reverse tonemapped after filtering).